jfinaldi/Pipewave/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+1. Server URL or IP : 35.235.77.107
-2. SSH username
+2. SSH username : teamprojectgc
-3. SSH password or key.
+3. SSH password : teamprojectgc04!
     <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP and port used
+    <br><strong>Host:</strong>35.235.77.107
+    <br><strong>Port:</strong>3306
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username
+5. Database username : teamproject
-6. Database password
+6. Database password teamprojectgc04!
-7. Database name (basically the name that contains all your tables)
+7. Database name: Website
 8. Instructions on how to use the above information.
+    <br>1.
+Use SSH client to connect to cloud server, using ppk username/password.
+    <br>2.
+Open up a terminal window and change into the code directory

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>